fortrabbit/craft-s3-fortrabbit/README.md

-# craft-s3-fortrabbit
+# Craft Plugin for the fortrabbit Object Storage

-Craft cms plugin to support the fortrabbit Object Storage
+Plugin changes the default API endpoint of Craft's S3-AssetSource.